vladikcomper/MegaPCM/docs/1-installation/Sonic-1-Github-AS.md

 # Installing Mega PCM 2 in Sonic 1 Github Disassembly (AS)

-This is a step-by-step guide for installing Mega PCM 2 in Sonic 1 Github Disassembly.
-Note that it targets the **AS branch** of the disassembly.
+This is a step-by-step guide for installing Mega PCM 2 in [Sonic 1 Github Disassembly](https://github.com/sonicretro/s1disasm).
+Note that it targets the **AS branch** of the disassembly (this is the default).

 While installing Mega PCM 2 is technically as easy as including a few files and several lines of bootstrap code, a lot of extra steps are required for integrating it with the game.
 After all, Sonic 1 comes with its own DAC driver and the main sound driver, SMPS.
 In this guide, we'll remove the old DAC driver, take out all the manual Z80 start/stops to ensure high-quality playback and integrate SMPS with Mega PCM 2.